cds-amal/truffle-revert-issue/readme.md

 'VM Exception while processing transaction: revert...'
 ```

+Versions
+  * node: v9.11.2
+  * truffle@4.1.12
+  * ganache-cli@6.1.3

 Reproduce:

 1. git clone this repo
 2. start ganache-cli -b 1
-3. run `truffle test` and observe the error
+3. run `truffle test` and observe the error with transaction hint.

 If you run `ganache-cli` with no blocktime set, you will see truffle test
-behaves differently
+fail with exception indicating a revert occurred.